Does Medicaid Cover Bariatric Surgery?

 When a patient meets the criteria required by Medicaid, they will pay for Lap gastric bands including both Realize Band and Lap-Band, gastric sleeve and gastric bypass procedures.

 How Much Will Medicare Pay

-Generally if they approve the procedure they offer full coverage to the patient.
+If they approve the procedure, they offer full coverage to the patient.
 In some instances, other supplement insurance or gap insurance will be needed once the patient has been approved for surgery.
 This depends on the coverage/plan the patient has and if they have met their deductibles for the year (if applicable).
-Because these things are so personal to each patient, it is advisable that patients work directly with both their surgeon and Medicaid to understand the costs associated with the surgery and if they will be responsible for any of them prior to having surgery.
+Because these things are so personal to each patient, it is advisable that patients work directly with both their surgeon and Medicaid to understand the costs associated with the surgery and if they will be responsible for any of them before having surgery.

 Important Things to Know

-In order for Medicaid to cover your weight loss surgery, you must have your procedure at a Center for Excellence (unlike Medicare who recently changed their requirements).
+For Medicaid to cover your weight loss surgery, you must have your procedure at a Center for Excellence (unlike Medicare who recently changed their requirements).
 These facilities have a level of excellence that makes them successful at performing these procedures.
 If you have any specific questions about your Medicaid coverage and whether or not weight loss surgery is an option for you, contact them directly.
-Yes your surgeon is a good source of information, but you are responsible for making sure there are no surprises post-op in terms of out of pocket costs and/or overall coverage.
+Yes, your surgeon is an excellent source of information, but you are responsible for making sure there is no surprises post-op regarding out of pocket costs and overall coverage.